-If nothing else, the Brown Promise is a clear indication that the higher education institutions in the United States are starting to appreciate the hardships that student loans place on middle class families.
-These developments won’t help the borrowers responsible to repay the $1.4 trillion in existing student loans, but even slowing down the growth of the nation’s student debt would be a step forward.
+If nothing else, the Brown Promise is a clear indication that the higher education institutions in the United States are starting to appreciate the hardships that student loans place on middle-class families.
+These developments won’t help the borrowers responsible for repaying the $1.4 trillion in existing student loans, but even slowing down the growth of the nation’s student debt would be a step forward.

 The Brown Promise Two Years Later